-All expenses are recognised in the Income Statement on an accrual basis.
+All expenses recognised in the Income Statement are accounted for on an accrual basis.

-(i) Accounting for Joint Ventures
+Accounting for Joint Ventures

 The Authority has a 50% ownership in Annuitas, but does not equity account for Annuitas as this is deemed to be immaterial.
 The authorised, issued and paid up capital of Annuitas is \$2.
-The net assets of Annuitas are \$2.

-(j) Standards issued but not yet effective
+Standards issued but not yet effective

-There are standards issued by the New Zealand Accounting Standards Review Board (ASRB) but they are not expected to have a material impact on the Authority.
+A number of other standards, amendments and interpretations have been issued by the New Zealand Accounting Standards Review Board (ASRB), and are not yet effective.
+These standards are not expected to have a material impact on the Authority.